 Servers are defined by Webopedia as “a type of computer or device on a network that manages network resources.”
 They are designed to run something on the Internet, such as a website or application.
 Servers are a specialized type of computer engineered to operate at a consistent performance level 24-hours a day for extended periods of time.

-They run a specific kind of operating system and can be used by one particular organization as a dedicated server, or for resellers as a shared server.
+They run a specific kind of operating system and can be used by one particular organization as a single-tenant server, or for resellers as a shared server.
 There are other categories as well, such as virtual servers and cloud servers.
 All can do a set of jobs related to running the Internet.

 Most web servers operate in large racks alongside dozens or hundreds of other servers in a data center, where they store different kinds of data.
 The server hosts the data for others to access.
 The host server transmits data that has been requested to Internet users’ computers or other web servers.
 Except for some of the largest companies in the world, such as Walmart and Apple, most organizations have servers with their data in the same data center as many other organizations.